How to use Streamyard tutorial where I walk you through playing videos on Streamyard during your livestream

 If you have a video that is in MP4 format already on your computer, that you want to play during your live stream, what you can do is you can drag it and add it to your actual Chrome browser.
 And then we can choose that as a tab, just like we did the YouTube video to play.

-So I’m going to drag a video and drop it at the top of the actual current tab browser.
+I’m going to drag a video and drop it at the top of the actual current tab browser.
 And I can see it here.
 And now I’m going to go back to share screen.
 I’m going to follow the prompts.
 I’m going to click on current tab, and then I’m going to choose this video that is appearing in the Chrome tab now.

-So I’m going to click on that and you, once again, you need to click on share audio if you want the sound to actually come through, and then I’m going to click share.
+I’m going to click on that and you, once again, you need to click on share audio if you want the sound to actually come through, and then I’m going to click share.
 And when I play the video on the tab, it will play it through StreamYard.

-So that’s how you can play video in StreamYard, whether you want to use their existing videos, upload your own, open up a YouTube video and play the sound through the screen-share option, or add a video to the tab and then play that.
+That’s how you can play video in StreamYard, whether you want to use their existing videos, upload your own, open up a YouTube video and play the sound through the screen-share option, or add a video to the tab and then play that.

 If you found this video useful, give me a thumbs up and don’t forget to subscribe to the channel for more live stream tutorials, social media trainings, and a lot of fun.
 Now let me know in the comments below, what videos are you going to play during your live streams?